AndreaPontrandolfo/sheriff/README.md

 #### "noRestrictedSyntaxOverride" option

-Eslint has a very useful rule called `no-restricted-syntax`.
+ESLint has a very useful rule called `no-restricted-syntax`.
 It accepts an array of objects.
 Each object represent a specific Javascript syntax feature that you want to opt-out.
 Sheriff already come with a preconfigured `no-restricted-syntax` entry.
 However, if you need to customize it, you have a few options:

 - override the rule in full: you provide your own `no-restricted-syntax` rule.
 You can do this as normal, appending the rule to the FlatConfig array.